See also

 Divorced 17 Nov 1967.

-His early years as a sculptor developing his own style were a struggle, taking his ideas from life, be it an engine or an animal, recalling from memory exact details he observed, transforming into metal with vivid imagination, David had trained himself.
+His early years as a sculptor developing his own style were a struggle.
+Taking his ideas from life with details he observed, he transforming metal with vivid imagination, David had trained himself.

-As a sculptor he was always striving to achieve better, finer work, never satisfied with any one piece, improving movement, feeling and texture, he had an unquenchable thirst to create.
+As a sculptor he was always striving to achieve better.
+He was never satisfied with any one piece, improving movement, feeling and texture.

 Mrs Wertheim considered David a genius and helped him a great deal until her death in 1971.